 Reheating Note: if you’re moving a glass dish from the freezer to the oven, it’s a good idea to let the dish sit out at room temperature for a couple hours beforehand to warm slightly.
 You may not have to cook it as long.

 Pin this recipe to save for laterPin this recipe to your favorite board

 Homemade Hamburger Helper Recipe – easy one pot pasta!

 - 1 lb lean ground beef

-- 1 cube frozen spinach (or about 1 cup fresh, chopped fine)
+- ¼ cup frozen spinach, thawed and squeezed dry (or 1 cup fresh, chopped fine) optional

-- To a large pot add beef, onion, peppers, pepper flakes, garlic, salt, Italian seasoning and spinach.
+- To a large pot add beef, onion, and peppers and cook until vegetables are softened. pepper flakes, garlic, salt, Italian seasoning and spinach.
 Cook over medium high heat until beef is browned.

 - Add in milk, broth, macaroni and tomato sauce and bring to a boil.
 Reduce heat to medium and cook 12-15 minutes, stirring often.

 - Stir in 1 cup of cheese.
 Sprinkle remaining cheese on top, cover and let sit for 5 minutes before serving.

 - Ground Beef: feel free to swap the beef for ground chicken, pork or turkey.
 I use lean ground beef so there is not much fat to drain, but if you are using regular ground beef you may want to drain the fat after browning.